At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Messy tools can also harm your complexion.
 “Dirt, oil and bacteria can transfer to your makeup brushes from your skin, causing acne breakouts, skin irritation or even spread infections,” said Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Medical Center in New York City.
 More specifically, your bad brush hygiene can trigger a distinct type of breakout called “pomade acne."

 “It’s traditionally found along the hairline in people who use pomade.
 All the pimples look the same, as if they all popped up at once,” Zeichner said.

-Fill a glass or your sink about a quarter of the way up with warm water and add a tablespoon of of mild baby shampoo or a high-quality, clarifying shampoo.
-“Submerge half of the brush head into the water without getting the base wet, and swish away for a few minutes before rinsing,” says Roman.
+Fill a glass or your sink about a quarter of the way up with warm water and add a tablespoon of of mild baby shampoo or a high-quality clarifying shampoo.
+“Submerge half of the brush head into the water without getting the base wet, and swish away for a few minutes before rinsing,” said Roman.

 Ever notice how hard it is to clean your concealer, foundation or lipstick brushes?
 Creamy, emollient-based makeup is very stubborn and difficult to remove, notes Stiles.
 She suggests Dawn or Palmolive to get those synthetic brushes squeaky clean.
 “Regular dish-washing detergent is great at breaking down oils and removing all of the makeup and bacteria.”

 - No matter which method you use, always remember lay your makeup brushes flat to dry.

 Put a towel on the counter and arrange your brushes with the bristles hanging over the edge so they air dry faster.
 “If you dry them with the bristles upright in a cup, the water will eventually dissolve the glue and the brush head will separate from the handle,” said Stiles.

 Would you ever shampoo your hair and skip the conditioner?
 Never.